Bogdanovic scores 22 to lead Kings past Hornets, 104-97

 TIP-INS

-Hornets: Tony Parker was given the night off. .
-Host the Kings on Thursday. .
-Three straight losses tied their longest skid of the season.
+Hornets: Walker has scored 30 or more points in 12 contests this season, and has 68 such games in his career. . … Michael Kidd-Gilchrist had 11 points and seven rebounds off the bench. … Tony Parker was given the night off. … Host the Kings on Thursday. … Three straight losses ties their longest skid of the season.

-Kings: Cauley-Stein had 14 points and 14 rebounds two nights earlier in Sacramento’s 112-102 home victory over the Detroit Pistons. .
-Broke a three-game losing streak to the Hornets, and defeated Charlotte in Sacramento for the first time since 2015.
+Kings: Cauley-Stein had 14 points and 14 rebounds two nights earlier in Sacramento’s 112-102 home victory over the Detroit Pistons. … Marvin Bagley had 11 points and nine rebounds off the bench. … Broke a three-game losing streak to the Hornets, and defeated Charlotte in Sacramento for the first time since 2015.

 UP NEXT